AsleepCoffee/General-Notes/Programming/C++/C++.md

     global: Declared in the body of the source code (not in a function) and can be referred from anywhere.

-    local:
+    local: Declared inside a function body or block enclosed in curly brackets “{}” (main function in our case) and their scope is limited to the block where they are declared.

 **Other:**

-  - cin.ignore();  output will no longer have the "press any button to continue"
+  -   output will no longer have the "press any button to continue"